eric van hove fenduq

-Van Hove works from his ‘Fenduq’ in Marrakesh.
-The name ‘Fenduq’ is derived from temporary trading posts from the past, where travelling caravans gathered to trade and maintain the network.
-Van Hovens’ Fenduq is a workshop where various craftsmen, artists, economists and other interested parties work alongside each other.
+Fenduq is the name of Van Hove’s studio.
+The name is a combination of ‘fenn’ (the Arabic word for art) and ‘funduq’.
+Funduqs were temporary trading posts, where travelling caravans gathered to trade and maintain the network.
+Van Hoves’ Fenduq is a workshop where various craftsmen, artists, economists and other interested parties work alongside each other.
 It is a place for production, but also for dialogue.
-Fenduq boosts the existing talents and qualities of the craftsmen, while simultaneously enabling them to improve their status within Moroccan society.
+Fenduq boosts the existing talents and qualities of the craftsmen, while simultaneously enabling them to advance their status within Moroccan society.

 éric van hove